Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 Aside from its make-ahead-ability, you’ll love this recipe because it’s completely homemade using fresh ingredients – not a can in sight!
 Blanched fresh green beans are smothered in a homemade creamy mushroom béchamel.

-In true make-ahead fashion, you can prep this green bean casserole up to 2 days in advance, finishing it off with a sprinkling of French fried onions & slivered nuts just before baking at dinnertime.
+In true make-ahead fashion, you can prep this green bean casserole up to 2 days in advance, finishing it off with a sprinkling of French fried onions and slivered nuts just before baking at dinnertime.

 Ingredients